CU-VisuaLab/HydrogenAR/README.md

 # MagicLeapProjects
-Summer Projects in collaboration with HPC and H_2
+Projects in collaboration with HPC and H_2

 - Assets/Scenes/CDUFlow.unity for HPCVis scene
 - Assets/Scenes/Hydrogen.unity for Hydrogen scene